diegocamlooker/Kickstarter/bgg.md

    frameborder='0'>
 </iframe></p>

 > Tip 7: A very successful campaign doesn't mean that the game is good.
 Some of the best ranked games have barely met their funding goal.
+If a game is any good, it will get the recognizition it deserves indepently.

 *"Hey Diego, to wrap up we'd like to know more about your experience - Would you tell us?"*